chrimerss/allenslib/docs/data_uncertainties/remote sensing.md

 nav_order: 3
 ---

+__Sarachi, S., K. Hsu, and S. Sorooshian, 2015: A Statistical Model for the Uncertainty Analysis of Satellite Precipitation Products.
+J. Hydrometeor., 16, 2101–2117, https://doi.org/10.1175/JHM-D-15-0028.1__

+Author utlized different distributions i.e. Generalized Normal Distribution (GND) to fit satellite precipitation data.
+The best model is found based on different aggregation levels e.g. spatial, temporal.
+Also, the author decomposed precipitation into summer and winter seasons because of the different characteristics.

 __Hong, Y., et al. (2006).
 "Uncertainty quantification of satellite precipitation estimation and Monte Carlo assessment of the error propagation into hydrologic response."
 Water Resources Research 42(8).__

 Author compared satellite data from PERSIANN-CCS, and NCEP stage IV radar data as reference from temperal, and spatial scale.
 From the analysis, satellite errors (RMSE) is mitigated as aggreated space and time, but the percentage of error (normalized) indicated that satellite tends to have larger relative error in lower range of rainfall intensity.
 What's more, author evaluated the error propogation by a hydrologic simulation, and offered an uncertainty estimation.